 Fruits and vegetables

 Eat a variety of fruits and vegetables including dark-green, red, and orange vegetables, beans, and peas.
 Make fruits and vegetables the focal point of every meal.
 If difficulty eating raw fruits and vegetables is experienced, try eating soft steamed or cooked vegetables and canned fruit.
+If digestion is uncomfortable due to cramping or gas, consider altering the amount of fiber in the diet to see if that helps.
+Fruits and vegetables are often high in fiber and may help with stool consistency, but may also lead to gas that can be avoided.

 Fat-free or low-fat (1%) milk and milk products